Injury Attorneys | Restoring LivesTM

 When Joshua Harman, a competitor, became aware of the fact that Trinity was marketing the guardrails with the new design as government-approved, he filed a federal lawsuit alleging fraud.
 He also asserted that the altered design included guardrail ends that could potentially impale vehicles or their occupants in crashes.

-As a result of the judge’s decision, Harman is to receive a whistle-blower fee of $199 million plus the attorney fees.
+Due to the judge’s decision, Harman is to receive a whistle-blower fee of $199 million plus attorney fees.
 The federal government is to receive the other $464 million, despite that fact that it was not even a party to the original suit that Harman filed.

 After the trial concluded, a Texas research lab conducted a series of new guardrail crash tests.
 In February 2015, federal officials stated that the tests showed that the guardrails featuring the new design did meet federal safety standards.
 Harman’s attorney said that the key issue is Trinity’s previous claims that the guardrails were government-approved during a period of time when they were not.